How to Setup Feature Flags in Android using Kotlin

 We want to focus on feature flags as early as possible, so let us quickly set up the context of our application and compose a simple UI.

 Imagine a dynamic Travel application brimming with various features such as hotel booking, flight booking, AirBnB rented space bookings and train bookings.
 However, we understand that there might be instances where we wish to disable certain features temporarily, like flight booking.
-This is precisely where feature flags step in as the saviour of the day for our application.
+If you're looking for feature flag examples in Android, this is a great option—here feature flags are the saviour of the day for our application.

 To start with, here is what the UI of the application looks like: